 1 Samuel 1:1-2:21, John 5:1-23, Psalms 105:37-45, Proverbs 14:28-29

-If you want to partner with the Daily Audio Bible in our common mission and community that we share with each other, then thank you humbly and profoundly.
-I’ve said it probably a thousand times.
-What we’ve done we’ve done together.
-And what we do we continue to do together.
-And, so, thank you for your partnership.
-So, there’s a link on the homepage of dailyaudiobible.com.
-If you’re using the Daily Audio Bible app, you can press the give button in the upper right-hand corner or, if you prefer, the mailing address is P.O.
-Box 1996, Spring Hill, Tennessee, 37174.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
+There is a link on the homepage.
+If you’re using the app, you can press the Give button in the upper right-hand corner or, if you prefer the mail, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And, as always, if you have a prayer request or encouragement, you can hit the Hotline button in the app, which is the little red button at the top and share from there or you can dial 877-942-4253.